ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 uz_mlp_three_layer
 ==================

-IP-Core for a three layer MLP network based on [#realTimeInference]_.
+This IP-Core implements a three layer MLP network based on [#realTimeInference]_.
-The implementation follows the principles outlined in :ref:`uz_nn`.
+The implementation and nomenclature follows the principles outlined in :ref:`uz_nn`.
-The MLP is hard coded to have three hidden layer with :ref:`activation_function_relu` activation function for all of them.
+The MLP is hard coded to have three hidden layer with :ref:`activation_function_relu` activation function for hidden layers.
 The output uses :ref:`activation_function_linear` activation.

 .. figure:: mlp_three_layer.svg
    :align: center
+   :width: 300px

    Implemented MLP network of the IP-Core

 .. warning: This IP-Core can not be simulated with Simulink at the moment since it depends on an internal library.
             However, the IP-Core can be used as-is.